 Any of the bones of the lower leg and foot can experience a stress fracture.
-The most common are the metatarsals, which connect the mid-foot to the toes.
+The most common are the metatarsals, which connect the midfoot to the toes.
 [See Fig. 1 below.]
-The heel bone, also called the "calcaneus," can be broken as well.
-The navicular, a bone near the ankle, can have a stress fracture and takes a long time to heal.
-Finally, the bones that make up the ankle - particularly the tibia and fibula - are commonly affected.
+The calcaneus (heel bone) can be broken as well.
+The navicular, a bone near the ankle, can also have a stress fracture and takes a long time to heal.
+Finally, the bones that make up the ankle – particularly the tibia and fibula – are commonly affected.

 Stress fractures cause pain.
 Therefore, if you have recently changed or increased your activities and have pain in a specific area of the foot or ankle, you may have a stress fracture.
 The pain usually gets worse as you begin impact activities and gets better with rest.
-As the fracture worsens, it takes less time after beginning an activity for the pain to start.
-It tends to hurt in very specific, pinpoint areas, depending on the bone affected, and will hurt if you touch the exact area where the bone is broken.
+As the fracture worsens, it takes less time for the pain to develop when doing an activity that puts stress on the affected bones.
+Depending on the bone affected, it tends to hurt in very specific, pinpoint areas, and it will hurt when you touch the exact area where the bone is broken.

 The most important principle is to immediately stop activities that cause pain.